Easy Fresh Homemade Lemonade made from freshly squeezed lemons, water, and sugar…just like Grandma made!

 In a medium sauce pan add 3/4 cups sugar and 2 cups of water.
 Bring to a low boil, stirring occasionally.
 Continue to boil until sugar is completely dissolved.
 Remove from heat and allow to cool completely.

 Cut approximately 8-10 lemons in half, you may need more or less.
 Squeeze the lemons making sure to remove all seeds.
 You’ll need 1 cup of fresh lemon juice.
+I used my Zulay Kitchen Lemon Press!
+It’s absolutely amazing!
+You can find the link to the product in my recipe card below!

 TIP: Roll your lemons back and forth on the counter pressing down with the palm of your hand.
 This will allow you to get the most juice from your lemons!